andrevidela/Research-report/Thesis/index.md

 > There are 0 uses of linear variable v
 ```

-Which indicates that `v` is supposed to be used, but no uses have been found.
+This indicates that `v` is supposed to be used, but no uses have been found.

 Similarly, for `copy` we have: